galenddavis/High-Altitude-Agriculture/README.md

 # Background

-The year is 2065 and you are the final surviving memeber of the ISS 2.0.
-You're still in orbit about an uninhabitable planet Earth.
+The year is 2065 and you are the final surviving memeber of your crew.
+You're still in orbit about an uninhabitable planet.
 Your food should last your for nearly 3 more weeks, but resources are dwindling and machinery is starting to break down.
 Low Orbit Agriculture is a relaxing farming simulator where failure means death.
 How long can you keep your crops, and yourself, alive in the face of dire circumstances.

 # Functionality & MVPs

 While playing this game, the user will be able to:

 * Control their character and move them around their small ship.
-* Plant seeds and tend to their existing plants.
+* Plant seeds and dig up plants.
-* Monitor oxygen levels that will decline and grow based on the status of their crops.
+* Monitor oxygen levels that will decline and grow based on the amount of crops.

 # Technologies and Libraries